hemartin/physicsplain/README.md

 ### Example 3
 ![example3](https://user-images.githubusercontent.com/344615/77963560-d8459880-72dd-11ea-8ff7-4c5510e3f2e3.gif)

+## Building the Minified Library
+Install rollup:
+- `npm install --save-dev rollup rollup-plugin-terser`

+Run rollup to create file `target/physicsplain-min.js`:
+- `npx rollup -c rollup.config.js`

 ## Known Limitations
-Currently only rectangles are supported by this library.
+Currently only rectangles are supported as moving bodies.
+Rectangles, arcs, and circles are supported as fixed bodies.

 Sometimes the following issues occur:
 - Object collisions are not resolved properly, which results in objects moving into each other.